Amenity Cost Charges

 ACC fees are collected from new residential and employment development where there is a net increase in demand for local amenities.
 ACCs will be implemented in the same manner as DCCs.
 However, ACCs are different from Development Cost Charges (DCCs), which cover basic infrastructure like roads, sewers, water, drainage, parkland and park improvements.

-For complete details see the proposed ACC Bylaw.
+For complete details and background see the following:

 What ACCs help build